mikadosoftware/devmanual/docs/conceptchapters/sm_firms_coase_democracy.rst

 battles are changing the programming of the programmable company - small intense battles.
 Strategic implementation is then the day yo day

+from schneier newsletter
+Fraudulent Tactics on Amazon Marketplace

+[2018.12.20] Fascinating article about the many ways Amazon Marketplace sellers sabotage each other and defraud customers.
+The opening example: framing a seller for false advertising by buying fake five-star reviews for their products.

+Defacement: Sellers armed with the accounts of Amazon distributors (sometimes legitimately, sometimes through the black market) can make all manner of changes to a rival's listings, from changing images to altering text to reclassifying a product into an irrelevant category, like "sex toys."

+Phony fires: Sellers will buy their rival's product, light it on fire, and post a picture to the reviews, claiming it exploded.
+Amazon is quick to suspend sellers for safety claims.

+[...]

+Over the following days, Harris came to realize that someone had been targeting him for almost a year, preparing an intricate trap.
+While he had trademarked his watch and registered his brand, Dead End Survival, with Amazon, Harris hadn't trademarked the name of his Amazon seller account, SharpSurvival.
+So the interloper did just that, submitting to the patent office as evidence that he owned the goods a photo taken from Harris' Amazon listings, including one of Harris' own hands lighting a fire using the clasp of his survival watch.
+The hijacker then took that trademark to Amazon and registered it, giving him the power to kick Harris off his own listings and commandeer his name.

+[...]

+There are more subtle methods of sabotage as well.
+Sellers will sometimes buy Google ads for their competitors for unrelated products -- say, a dog food ad linking to a shampoo listing -- so that Amazon's algorithm sees the rate of clicks converting to sales drop and automatically demotes their product.

+What's also interesting is how Amazon is basically its own government -- with its own rules that its suppliers have no choice but to follow.
+And, of course, increasingly there is no option but to sell your stuff on Amazon.